bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2002_create_our_scenario.md

 ## An introduction to “KIND”

-KIND, or “Kubernetes in Docker” is a simple way to createof creating local Kubernetes clusters for testing, experimentation and development.
+KIND, or “Kubernetes in Docker” is a simple way to create local Kubernetes clusters for testing, experimentation and development.

 [https://kind.sigs.k8s.io/](https://kind.sigs.k8s.io/)

 ![alt_text](images/kindLogo.png "image_tooltip")

-As the name suggests, Kind nests a Kkubernetes cluster inside containers on your existing (Docker, Podman, ContainerD, etc) system.
+As the name suggests, KIND nests a Kubernetes cluster inside containers on your existing (Docker, Podman, ContainerD, etc) system.

-We’ll be using Kind to ensure everyone has the same, repeatable Kubernetes configuration for this workshop, regardless of deployment location.
+We’ll be using KIND to ensure everyone has the same, repeatable Kubernetes configuration for this workshop, regardless of deployment location.

 ### Setting up the workshop environment via CloudFormation

-1. From within your AWS Account, go to the CloudFormation Service.
+1. From your AWS Account, go to the CloudFormation Service.
 2. Use the following Amazon S3 URL as a template source:
-3. Provide a name for the stack.
-For example, “bridgecrew-k8s-workshop” would be fine.
+3. Name the stack.
+For example:  “bridgecrew-k8s-workshop”
 4. Fill out the required parameters, these will help set up the environment without manual steps later in the workshop!

 ![alt_text](images/cfStackDetailsInputPrompt.png "image_tooltip")